microsoft/qsharp-compiler/src/Passes/docs/src/UserGuide/BuildingLibrary.md

 brew install cmake
 ```

-It should not even be necessary to install anything else on top of Mac OS X, since the compiler comes preinstalled.
+It should not even be necessary to install anything else on top of macOS, since the compiler comes preinstalled.
 There is no need to read the next subsection ([Developer prerequisites](#developer-prerequisites)) if you are not intending to modify the core library and can safely jump to the section [Library Dependencies](#library-dependencies)

 ### On Ubuntu 20.04